eldad1221/quickbe/README.md

-# Backboan
+# Backbone

-## What is Backboan
+## What is Backbone

-Backboan is a Python package than enables you to deliver fast back-end software components.
+Backbone is a Python package than enables you to deliver fast back-end software components.
 If you are a technical founder or a developer, use this package to build everything you need to launch and grow high-quality SaaS application.
 Every SaaS application needs these components
 * Micro-services